hollyschinsky/spotify-browser/module1.md

 ---
 layout: module
-title: Module 1&#58; Setup the project
+title: Module 1&#58; Set up the project
 ---

 ### Create a new Project